 Why do some microphones sound better than others?
-Why do some microphones capture certain instruments better than other?
-Although there are many factors to determine a microphone’s characteristic sound, the frequency response is the paramount specification!
+Why do some microphones capture certain instruments better than others?
+Although many factors determine a microphone's characteristic sound, the frequency response is the paramount specification!

 So what is microphone frequency response?
 Microphone frequency response is the frequency-specific output sensitivity of a microphone.
 It shows the relative output levels of the frequencies a microphone is able to reproduce from external sound pressure.
 Frequency response is specified as both a range and as a detailed chart.